Discount Disneyland Tickets Deals [2024-2025]

 It always helps to confirm the fine print, but the ticket brokers do a good job of advertising these things for you.
 There’s isn’t much you could miss out on anyways (because the tickets themselves confer few “perks”).
 The only two issues I’d flag are…

-Does the ticket include Genie+?
+Does the ticket include Multi Pass?
 This applies to all tickets, even those you buy from Disney.
-When purchasing a ticket, it’s important to know whether it comes with Genie+ or whether you’ll have to buy it once inside the park (if you want it at all).
+When purchasing a ticket, it’s important to know whether it comes with Multi Pass or whether you’ll have to buy it once inside the park (if you want it at all).

 What are the date restrictions?
 As mentioned above, this is the most common restriction on discounted tickets.
 If they can only be used to a certain date range, you’ll need to pay close attention to it.
 These restrictions tend to be very well advertised.